 Garam masala is best made fresh just before you begin cooking, but if you haven’t got the time, make a batch ahead and store for several months in an air-tight container in a cool, dark place.

-- black cardamom), 3 to 4 large pods
+3 to 4 large pods badi elaichi, or black cardamom

-Heat a heavy skillet over a medium heat and gently roast the coriander seeds, cumin seeds, black peppercorns, black cumin, cloves, cinnamon and crushed bay leaves, until they turn a few shades darker.
+Heat a heavy skillet over medium heat and gently roast the coriander seeds, cumin seeds, black peppercorns, black cumin, cloves, cinnamon, and crushed bay leaves, until they turn a few shades darker.
 Stir the spices occasionally.
 Do not be tempted to speed up the process by turning up the heat as the spices will burn on the outside and remain raw on the inside.
 The roasting activates the essential oils in the spices, making them more potent and flavorful.
-When they are ready the spices will be very slightly darker and aromatic.
+When they are ready, the spices will be very slightly darker and aromatic.